JavaDevShashwat/Online-Auction-Management-System/README.md

   A. Register himself or herself as Buyer.
   B. Search and view Items by category.
   C. Select and view all the buyers and also their Items category wise.
-  D. Selects Items to buy.
+  D. Selects Items to buy..